Metropolitan Meat Market

 Metropolitan Meat Market, primarily known as Meat Market, in Melbourne, Australia, is a former market building that also incorporates the Metropolitan Hotel.
 It was designed by George Johnson and completed in 1874.
 It has been listed on the Victorian Heritage Register since 1973.

 The venue has undergone many iterations and currently serves as an arts venue under the City of Melbourne.
-Annually, the venue hosts cultural and social events ranging from theatre, circus, dance to food and wine fairs, music launches and private functions, in addition to festivals including Melbourne Fringe Festival, Melbourne Knowledge Week, and Yirramboi Festival.
+Annually, the venue hosts cultural and social events ranging from theatre, circus, dance to food and wine fairs, music launches and private functions, in addition to festivals including Melbourne Fringe Festival, RISING, and Yirramboi Festival.

 History

 Built in 1880, the Meat Market was originally conceived as a large-scale metropolitan trade space for meat vendors.
 The market ceased to trade in 1974.
 The building remained unused until 1977, when the property was acquired by the state government and transformed into an arts centre, inaugurated in 1979.
 The space functioned as an office and workshop with arts and craft organisations and artists.
 A 2004 refurbishment included more office space.

 The City of Melbourne has developed the venue into a major arts and cultural space.
 Meat Market now houses over 50 individuals and arts businesses.
 Meat Market is an important hub for arts development and presentation within Melbourne’s arts scene, hosting hundreds of events each year including in Melbourne International Arts Festival, Melbourne Fringe Festival, Yirramboi and more.